Indigenization is a major topic of discussion at universities across the country and Waterloo is no exception.

 Who to talk to about Indigenization

-- Indigenous faculty and students can connect with Lori Campbell, director of the Waterloo Indigenous Student Centre.
+- Indigenous faculty and students can also connect with the Waterloo Indigenous Student Centre (WISC).

 Respecting Indigenous people's time